Oxid15/cascade/cascade/docs/source/tutorials/experiment_basics.rst

 =================

 Cascade provides a rich set of ML-experiment tracking tools.
-You can track history of model changes, save and restore them.
+You can easily track history of model changes, save and restore models in a structured manner along with metadata.

-In this step
+In this step we create a wrapper around logistic regression model.
+Minimal setup for the model is not strictly defined as in Dataset case.
+We define `fit` and `predict`.
+`BasicModel` will handle everything else for us - saving and loading for example.

 .. code-block:: python